 For shade, there are plenty of options; beach umbrellas, clamshells, and daybeds- all available for a rental charge.
 Over at the beach, there are cabanas available at Thrill Waterpark, and Oasis Lagoon freshwater pool.

-The overwater cabana at Coco Beach Club accommodates up to eight guests and comes with attendant service, a private hammock, a minibar, and your own personal slide into the sea.
+The overwater cabanas at Coco Beach Club accommodates up to eight guests and comes with attendant service, a private hammock, a minibar, and your own personal slide into the sea.

-An overwater cabana for eight including full admission to the attractions will run as high as $1,599 during peak season.
+An overwater cabana for eight including full admission to the attractions can run as high as $1,799 during peak season.

 The price of a Coco Beach Club overwater cabana also includes admission to the beach club with its complimentary restaurant, an exclusive beach, a beach clubhouse and other amenities.

-If you want to ride the 1,600 zipline or soar 450′ skyward in a tethered helium balloon, it’ll cost you.
-Here’s the Perfect Day at CocoCay price list for all the attractions and experiences.
+If you want to ride the 1,600′ zip line or soar 450′ skyward in a tethered helium balloon, it’ll cost you.
+Here’s the new Perfect Day at CocoCay price list for all the attractions, experiences.